-However, when I got the CD home and dropped it into my player, I didn't know what to make of it at first.
-Their previous three albums had been packed with big, burly, loud, and proud rock anthems attacking the U.S. government, corporate America, and everything else that '90s kids were supposed to rebel against.
+However, when I got the CD home and dropped it into my player, I didn't know quite what to make of it at first.
+Warrior Soul's previous three albums had been packed with big, burly, loud, and proud rock anthems attacking the U.S. government, corporate America, and everything else that '90s kids were supposed to rebel against.
 Chill Pill was a very different animal - laid back, stripped down, and unexpectedly mellow, with very little of the fire heard on its predecessors.
-The angry political lyrics were gone, replaced by stream-of-consciousness ramblings that sounded like stuff you'd hear at a coffee house poetry slam.
+The angry political messages were gone, replaced by rambling, stream-of-consciousness lyrics straight out of a coffee house poetry slam.
 The players were the same, but this sounded like an entirely different band.
 Since the world was in full on Nirvana mode at the time, I assumed that Warrior Soul had become another disappointing example of a great metal band desperately trying to "go grunge" in order to sell records.

 It wasn't till years later that I learned of the circumstances that led to Chill Pill's atypical vibe.
 I didn't know it when I first heard the album or saw that short lived five-piece lineup live, but Chill Pill was the sound of a band coming apart at the seams.